yale1995/yale1995/README.md

 ## Experience

 *06/2021 - 12/2021* - **Front-End Developer (Intern)** - http://rumoadefensoria.com
-* Working for a modernization site, updating the program language and adding new functionality to users.
+* Working for a modernization site, updating the program language and adding new features.

 ## Education